 I never intended to post a blog about my own real, backyard wedding.
 But since I got married in a beautiful Airbnb in San Antonio, I have a few tips on backyard weddings.
 Plus the photos by Alejandra Sol Casas are amazing.

-We opted for an elopement.
-Since it was both of our second marriages we chose to only invite our children, siblings (we both have only 1) and our parents.
+Why did we opt for an elopement?
+Since it was both of our second marriages we chose to only invite our children, siblings (we both have only 1), and our parents.
 That basically sent us over the standard elopement guest count.
 So maybe I should call it a small, micro wedding.
 Whatever it was, it was small and private.

 Personal note: I also invited 3 of my closest friends to help with the food, and get me and my kids ready.
 I have been wedding planning long enough to know I was not going to have family or myself setting out food after the ceremony.
 After that, one of my friends showed her amazing organizational and creative gifts and is now my assistant.

-Here are my 6 tips to planning your backyard wedding:
+Here are my 6 tips for planning your backyard wedding:

 1. Decide the type of wedding you want: